 ABR Solicitors acted for a defendant in opposing a section 22 application at Sheffield Crown Court.

 The prosecution sought to increase the defendant’s available amount by reference to the equity in a property that the defendant had inherited from his mother.
 Approximately 13 years had passed since the original confiscation order had been made, the defendant had not committed any further offences, the property in question had been the family home for several decades.

 We were able to successfully argue in a contested hearing that it would not be just to increase the confiscation order by reference to the equity in the property.
 The defendant was therefore able to retain the property that he had inherited.

 Speak to our Section 22 application solicitors today

-If you need immediate expert advice and representation in relation to Section 22 applications under the Proceeds of Crime Act, please contact your local ABR Solicitors office in Leeds, Liverpool, London or Nottingham.
+If you need immediate expert advice and representation in relation to Section 22 applications under the Proceeds of Crime Act, please contact your local ABR Solicitors office in Leeds, Liverpool, London, Nottingham or Birmingham.